-Metal drawer guides are standard on all of the drawers throughout the unit.
-These guides provide a smooth opening and closing of the drawers.
+Metal drawer guides and dove tail sides are standard on all of the drawers throughout the unit.
+The metal drawer guides provide a smooth opening and closing of the drawers.
 To open a drawer, lift up slightly and pull open.
 The way this mechanism works will prevent the drawers from unintended opening while traveling.
-The drawers are constructed with maple panel bottoms for added strength.
 All of the cabinets are equipped with positive door catches and knife hinges.
 The catches secure the door in the closed position for extra security while traveling.